 Who should buy exogenous ketones?

-However, if you’ve been following a ketogenic lifestyle for a while already, then your body may already be producing its ketones naturally.
+However, if you’ve been following a ketogenic lifestyle for a while already, your body may produce its ketones naturally.

 In either case, these products will provide a small amount of added support for those who need them.